 Victorian Vibe & Foot Friendly

-Featuring lovely Victorian-era architecture, explore Amelia Island’s riverfront city, Fernandina Beach.
-Wander around this area dubbed “downtown,” that branches out from the riverfront with central business corridor of Centre Street.
+Explore Amelia Island’s riverfront city, Fernandina Beach, Florida.
+Wander around this historic district dubbed “downtown,” that branches out from the Amelia River with central business corridor of Centre Street.

 With historic district of 50-plus blocks on the National Register of Historic Places, there’s plenty to discover downtown.
 Fernandina features 400-plus historic structures on the National Register of Historic Places.
 Gaze at historic homes, churches, and commercial buildings.